Land Registry

 Justice & Legal Complex (upstairs formerly C&C Supermarket) George Street, Basseterre, St. Kitts

-Accordingly, the operations and activities of the Land Registry Department and all related matters are performed in accordance with the provisions of the following legislations:
+Accordingly the function and operation of the Land Registry are performed in accordance with the following legislation.

-The operations of the Land Registry; are financed by budgetary allocations through the Ministry of Justice and Legal Affairs as outlined in the Annual Estimates and Budget of the Government of St. Kitts and Nevis.
+The operations of the Land Registry are financed by budgetary allocations from the Ministry of Justice and Legal Affairs as outlined in the Annual Expenses and Budgetary Allocations of the Government of St. Kitts and Nevis.

 How We Serve the Public

-- By facilitating physical searches of the Titles by members of the public, in response to specific search requests.
-Physical searches are also most frequently requested by Attorneys-at-Law on behalf of their clients when dealing with the legal processes associated with a variety of interests in property.
+• By facilitating physical searches of the Titles by members of the public, in response to specific search requests.
+Most of the Land Registries in the Caribbean region emerged from the Registries of their respective High Courts.
 Most searches are currently done by clerks from the various law firms.

 Special Note